 In Bilbao, there’s the wonderful walk along the river, best done in the early evening or once the day cools down in summer.
 It loops around the central park of the city, joining the narrow streets of the old town with the recently developed waterfronts, including the Guggenheim Museum Bilbao.

 There’s also water views along the best walk in San Sebastian, the other major tourist destination in the region.
 But these water views are of the beautiful, sandy beaches surrounding the town.
 The walkways behind the beaches are perfect for walking your dog year-round.
-Plus during our visit in early April there were no signs banning dogs from the actual beach, so there were plenty of dogs joining the locals on their stroll.
-Just make sure you’re wearing comfortable shoes – it’s 2.5km one-way from the city end to the Comb of the Wind sculptures, or 5km return!
+Plus outside of the peak summer months of June to September dogs are allowed onto the beach, so hit the sand for part of your stroll.
+Just make sure you have comfortable shoes – it’s 2.5km one-way from the city end to the Comb of the Wind sculptures, or 5km return!

 3. Dog-Friendly Funicular